Dextan-solutions/Optimization/README.md

 % Phone: 2349034859219
 % Programming dates: May 2019 to June 2019

-% Already published result can be found inside HTML folder
+% Already published result can be found inside HTML folder Or the pdf file called "CodeResult"

 % Please Run RealPSOPower.m